 Points Of Interest As You Drive From West To East

-Big Cypress Swamp Welcome Center – I recommend stopping here when driving east to enjoy the indoor and outdoor exhibits in order to acquaint yourself with Big Cypress National Preserve.
+Big Cypress Swamp Welcome Center – I recommend stopping at the opens in a new windowBig Cypress Swamp Welcome Center when driving east to enjoy the indoor and outdoor exhibits in order to acquaint yourself with opens in a new windowBig Cypress National Preserve.
 An interactive display demonstrates the importance of water to the Swamp and a brief film offers a nice background about the area.
 A short boardwalk trail leads you along a mangrove canal where it may be possible to view birds, alligators, fish and turtles.
-(33000 Tamiami Trail E., Ochopee; Tel: 239-695-4758; www.nps.gov/bicy)
+(33000 Tamiami Trail E., Ochopee; Tel: 239-695-4758)

 Smallest Post Office in the United States – Regular readers know I’m odd school and all about the opens in a new windowlost art of the written word.
 Bottom line, I love mail.
 Originally built as an irrigation pipe shed, the Ochopee Post Office is seven feet wide by eight feet deep.
 The building became the town’s post office after a fire in 1953 burned the nearby general store which was home to the post office.
 It’s a small but mighty facility capable of carrying out standard postal needs for visitors and the community.
 If you’re all about bragging rights, this makes a perfect selfie stop for your Instagram or Facebook account.
 (38000 Tamiami Trail E., Ochopee; Tel: 239-695-2099)

-Joanie’s Blue Crab Cafe – If you time it right, plan on having a Florida Everglades lunch at this quirky eatery.
-Prices are a little high but you’re paying for the remoteness and experience so go all out in ordering the Swamp Combo which consisted of two fried frog legs, gator nuggets, crab cake, Indian fry bread, Joanie’s famous salsa and coleslaw.
+Joanie’s Blue Crab Café – If you time it right, plan on having a opens in a new windowFlorida Everglades lunch at this quirky eatery.
+Prices are a little high at opens in a new windowJoanie’s Blue Crab Cafe, but you’re paying for the remoteness and experience so go all out in ordering the Swamp Combo which consisted of two fried frog legs, gator nuggets, crab cake, Indian fry bread, Joanie’s famous salsa and coleslaw.
 Save room and top it off with a slice of tart key lime pie, Musicians play for diners in the early afternoon.
 The restaurant’s posted hours are 10 a.m. – 5 p.m., Thursday – Tuesday, however, I was told they may close earlier depending on how business levels.
 Your best bet is to give them a call.
-(39395 U.S. Highway 41, Ochopee; Tel: 239-695-2682; joaniesbluecrabcafe.com)
+(39395 U.S. Highway 41, Ochopee; Tel: 239-695-2682)

 Clyde Butcher’s Big Cypress Gallery – He’s been called the next Ansel Adams, and for good reason.
 Acclaimed artist Clyde Butcher captures the beautiful essence of Florida’s wilderness with his dynamic black and white landscape photographs. opens in a new windowBig Cypress Gallery displays Butcher’s images along with that of his photographer wife Niki.
 The photographer is famous for slogging through the Big Cypress waters to capture his dramatic images.